vicoslab/mixed-segdec-net-comind2021/README.md

-# End-to-end training of a two-stage neural network for defect detection
+# Mixed supervision for surface-defect detection: from weakly to fully supervised learning [Computers in Industry 2021]
-Official PyTorch implementation for "Mixed supervision for surface-defect detection: from weakly to fully supervised learning"
+Official PyTorch implementation for ["Mixed supervision for surface-defect detection: from weakly to fully supervised learning"](http://prints.vicos.si/publications/385) published in journal Computers in Industry 2021.

 ## Citation
 Please cite Computers in Industry 2021 paper: